-Ans: We are able to quickly assess if your child will meet with success regardless of their ability to communicate in English based on emotional maturity and level of confidence.
-For children who are younger, being in English speaking programs with their parents who can help communicate to them in their mother tongue may be the best start so that the children gain experience and more understanding of basic vocabulary before being left in an independent program.
+Ans: We can quickly assess if your child will meet with success regardless of their ability to communicate in English based on emotional maturity and level of confidence.
+For younger children, being in English- speaking programs with their parents who can help communicate to them in their mother tongue may be the best start so that the children gain experience and more understanding of basic vocabulary before being left in an independent program.

 Ans: First of all, discipline is such a harsh word, especially when we are dealing with young children who are experiencing many situations for the very first time.
 We are here to teach and that includes helping the children make the right choices with their behaviour and how they conduct themselves in a group setting.
 Our expectations for a toddler and that of a kindergarten student are very different as maturity plays a huge role in the outcome of any given situation.